← Back to DSCR Guides DSCR Loan Planning

 FAQ

 Q: How long should I carry bridge debt before refinancing?
 A: Plan for 3–6 months of carry costs.
-If rates drop 0.5–1.0% and, refinance faster.
+If rates drop 0.5–1.0%, refinance faster once seasoning requirements are met.

-Q: What if I can’t hit my Dscr target?
-A: Lower your loan amount or negotiate better terms.
+Q: What if I can’t hit my DSCR target?
+A: Lower your loan amount, negotiate better terms, or extend the bridge while improving property income.
 Some lenders allow rate modifications at closing.

 Q: Should I worry about seasoning requirements?
-A: Most DSCR lenders require 6–12 months of documented rental income ( some may waive this for purchase loans.
+A: Most DSCR lenders require 6–12 months of documented rental income.
+Some may waive this for purchase loans, but expect seasoning on refinances.

 Next Step

-Use the DSCR Calculator to model bridge carry costs against your NOI and debt service, and timeline to your exit. the permanent financing target. the loan amount, and terms needed to qualify. the DSCR ratio you then refinance. into a permanent DSCR loan.
+Use the DSCR Calculator to model bridge carry costs against your NOI and debt service, and timeline your refinance into a permanent DSCR loan with optimal terms.

 DSCR Qualification Check Validate your debt service coverage ratio before approaching lenders.